AdobeDocs/experience-manager-cloud-service.zh-Hans/help/forms/interactive-communication/invoke-associate-ui.md

 3. **User Experience**: Display a loading indicator while the Associate UI initializes
 4. **Memory Management**: Remove event listeners after initialization to prevent memory leaks
 5. **Testing**: Test the integration with popup blockers enabled to ensure graceful handling
-6. **User Permissions**: Verify users have appropriate access to the forms-associates group-->
+6. **User Permissions**: Verify users have appropriate access to the forms-associates group -->

 ## 另请参阅